 Project funding from the Art Programme for Local Communities

-KOROs programme to provide funding and production assistance for art projects in local communities – LOK – is intended to stimulate the production and interpretation of public art projects and contribute to the development of public art.
-Application deadline: Monday February the 1st 2021, at 1 PM.
+The Art Programme for Local Communities is designed to stimulate the production and interpretation of public art projects and to contribute to developments within the field of public art.
+In 2022, KORO will distribute project funding totalling NOK 10 million through this programme.
+Applications forms are now available.
+Application deadline: Tuesday February the 1st 2022, at 1 PM.

-Professional artists and curators, civil society actors, and local and regional authorities can apply for funding for their projects through the LOK Programme, either individually or in collaboration.
+Professional artists and curators, civil society actors, and local and regional authorities can apply for funding for their projects through the Local Communities Programme, either individually or collaboratively.

 FAQs about the LOK Programme

 Lokalsamfunnsordningen (LOK) is a programme to provide funding and production assistance for art projects in local communities.
 It is intended to stimulate the production and mediation of public art projects and contribute to the development of public art both locally and regionally.

 - Municipalities and counties